puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_bulk-edit/readme.md

 Description of output fields:

 * **overall-status**: Status of operation.
 If RPC execution fails on at least one of the target nodes, the overall status is set to 'fail'.
-Otherwise status is set to 'complete'.
+Otherwise, status is set to 'complete'.
 * **error-message**: "Reason for the failure.
 Used if there is a structural error in the RPC input that does not relate to one specific target node."
 * **node-result**: Results of RPC execution divided per target node ('node-id' is the key of the list).